The Best Small Business Loans With No Credit Check

 If you need a flexible form of financing, consider applying for a line of credit.
 A line of credit is a form of revolving credit that can be used for any business purpose, from purchasing supplies and inventory to covering an emergency expense.

 A line of credit works much like a credit card.
 However, instead of swiping your card for purchases, you can initiate draws from your account.
-This means that money will be transferred from your line of credit to your business bank account.
+That means money will be transferred from your line of credit to your business bank account.
 You can withdraw as much money as you need up to your credit limit, and you can make multiple draws if needed.

 Your lender will charge interest and/or fees only on borrowed funds.
 As you pay back your line of credit, funds become available to use again.

 Most lenders that offer lines of credit do perform credit checks.
 However, you can prequalify with many lenders with just a soft credit pull.
-Some lenders don’t even consider credit an important factor and instead look at the performance of your business when determining whether you qualify and the amount of your credit limit.
+Some lenders don’t even consider credit an essential factor and instead look at the performance of your business when determining whether you qualify and the amount of your credit limit.

 Recommended Option: Fundbox

-If your business needs updated equipment or you need to add more equipment as part of an expansion, consider equipment financing.
+If your business needs updated equipment, or you need to add more equipment as part of an expansion, consider equipment financing.

 With equipment financing, you can receive the money you need to purchase long-term equipment, from heavy machinery to company vehicles.
-You’ll be able to put the equipment into use immediately without having to pay the full costs up front.
+You’ll be able to put the equipment into use immediately without having to pay the full costs upfront.